 Number of attempts aside, the sheer amount of money lost to fraud is astronomical, reaching an estimated global loss equivalent to .127 trillion in 2019.
 However, despite this alarming figure, PricewaterhouseCoopers (PwC) confirms that only half of the companies surveyed say that they carried out a global risk evaluation regarding fraud over the past two years.
 And the Institute of Finance and Management (IOFM) reports that only nine percent of accounts payable leaders identify security and compliance as their top improvement priority.

-Create Awareness in the Company About Managing Accounts Payable Fraud Risks
+Create Awareness Throughout the Company

 3 Types of Advanced Technologies That Are a Must for Preventing Fraud

 Do you know which advanced technologies you should be leveraging while creating strategies to protect your Accounts Payable (AP) department from fraudulent activities?
 If not, you’re leaving the door open for hackers to come in and take control of your business (and possibly even the lives of your employees).
 The good news is that all it takes is a plan in place, one that will counter fraud attacks in order to easily increase the security of employees, vendors, suppliers, and your business.